SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 	**adjustTranscriptions:** adds/modifies information to the transcriptions and adjust the hypothesis transcriptions to the reference before anything starts

-	**copyTranscription:** open a modal window for the user allowing him to get the json transcription data with the DTW information added
+	**copyTranscription:** opens a modal window for the user allowing him to get the json transcription data with the DTW information added

 ##### iv.
 SpeakerBar (use the services Video,Time,Position and BinarySearch)